folkertvanheusden/8086-processor-emulation-validation-testset/README.md

 bugs
 ----
-If you find any bugs or any other problems with this test-set, please contact me at mail@vanheusden.com
+If you find any bugs or any other problems with this test set, please contact me at mail@vanheusden.com